Alectoria sarmentosa >

 Substrate: Bark and wood of both conifers and hardwoods.

-Comments: Looks like an Usnea but lacks central cord
+Comments: Looks like an Usnea but lacks central cord.

 Synonymy: none